tytydraco/yessleep/out/Why_I_dont_stay_at_AirBnbs_anymore.md

 “I’m getting Megan!”
 Jackson cried, he rushed away, Drew’s screams grew louder and more aggressive.

 “Get out here now!”
-Drew screamed louder than ever, that’s when I heard Jackson come running into the room with Megan.
+Drew screamed louder than ever, I fell to my knees and balled up on the floor in terror while tears flowed out my eyes, that’s when I heard Jackson come running into the room with Megan.

 “Dylan come down here now!”
 Megan called from below the loft, quickly I went down the ladder and ran into my sisters arms, Drew was still screaming from outside, I had my eyes closed while my sister hugged me, when I opened them I realized the terrifying truth.